Hundreds of whales wash up dead on New Zealand beach

 “So we’re sort of preparing ourselves for a pretty traumatic period ahead.”

-A department spokesman said there were so many whale carcasses in the shallows that it was difficult for the volunteers to get living animals back into the water.
+Department spokesman Herb Christophers said there were so many whale carcasses that it was difficult for the volunteers to get living animals into the water.

-“The dead ones that are floating around out there are obstructing their course out to sea,” he told Agence France-Presse.
+“The dead ones that are floating around out there are obstructing their course out to sea,” he told AFP.

 “I understand they’re concerned about people’s welfare… there’s quite a safety issue there.”